scatapusan/covid-frontliners/README.md

 Covid Frontliners
 ==============================

-Visualization of open establishments per city during the enhanced community quarantine
+Visualization of open establishments per city during the enhanced community quarantine.

+We used Conda to build the project.
+To replicate, install anaconda (https://docs.anaconda.com/anaconda/install/) and run `conda env create -f environment.yml`.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.